Planning Assistance to States: Thief River Falls

 Location

-The city of Thief River Falls water treatment is currently located on the east bank of the Red Lake River and the raw water pump station is located adjacent to the plant.
+The city of Thief River Falls water treatment intake is currently located on the east bank of the Red Lake River and the raw water pump station is located adjacent to the plant.
 The city of Thief River Falls is looking at the potential to install a new water intake in an area upstream of the confluence of the Thief and Red Lake Rivers, to possibly minimize seasonal water quality issues.

 Description